hackclub/airtable-loops-field-integrator/README.md

 3. When you set a value to `Loops - toyboxSignUpAt`, it will automatically be picked up and synced to Loops.
 In most cases, it should happen in under 5 minutes.

-4. Recommendation: I recommend using `Created At` field types for fields like `Loops - toyboxSignUpAt`.
-If you have a field like `Project Name`, I recommend using Formula fields to sync that value to a field called `Loops - toyboxProjectName`.
+4. Recommendation: I recommend using `Created time` field types for fields like `Loops - toyboxSignUpAt`.
+If you have a field like `Project Name`, I recommend using Formula fields to sync that value to a field called `Loops - toyboxProjectName` (instead of writing directly into the field).

 ![toyboxsubmittedat](https://github.com/user-attachments/assets/7179fe59-7208-469a-8843-20838af491f7)

 ![formulaexample](https://github.com/user-attachments/assets/963d5f2a-6505-4a0a-8eb7-b3f06f207fb3)

-This is a project that automatically syncs fields from Airtable to Loops (Hack Club's email software).
-It uses a polling model and tries to intelligently decide when updates are needed and batch requests to cut down on API requests.

 Currently supported:

 - Select specific Airtable bases to sync

-To-Do:

-- Mailing list support
-  - Subscribe to general mailing lists
-  - Subscribe to default mailing list
-- Re-subscribe support
-- Write-back to SyncSource with status so users can see success / error
-  - Maybe pull from envelopes?
-Show detailed errors
-- Once mailing list stuff is deployed, migrate all Zapiers over and disable Zapiers
-- For `LlmCache`, we probably don't need to store the full request.
-Hash is probably enough.

 ## Config